jblairpdx/GIScience_I/syllabus.md

 Assignments may often require extra work outside normal lab hours to complete.
 Be proactive in ensuring you have access to the tools required to complete it on time, whether that be extra SSIL time or software, VPN, and Canvas access when required.

 Lab 7 is twice as much of your grade as the other labs are.
 Doing the math, Labs 1-6 are 5% each of your class grade; Lab 7 is 10%.

+There is a handy ["Lab 0"](https://jblairpdx.github.io/GIScience_I/labs/lab_0.html) document that can familiarize you with the filesysyem and servers in the SSIL computing environment, available on the class website.

 #### Graduate Students